incepted/json-lab/readme.md

 	* each member should have 3 attributes: age, quality the member can be best described with and appearance that will be an object itself
 	* appearance should have two attributes: eyes (color) and hair (short/long)

+BONUS:
+- Research APIs for companies you are interested in and look through the JSON they provide

 ## Resources:
 - [JSON docs](http://www.json.org/)